Malicious Software Removal Tool Scanning

 Row 4e: Function: Set Custom Field

-Add a new row in the else section by clicking on the Add row button and select Set Custom Field
+Add a new row in the else section by clicking on the Add row button and select Set Custom Field.

 Clicking

-opens up new window.
+Clicking Set Custom Field opens up new window.

 Custom Field: MSRT Scanner Result